Hackdromeda/BugBrowser/PRIVACYPOLICY.md

 Developers can configure their skill to request access to the profile scope of an Amazon user's account through Login with Amazon.
 When a user unlinks or uninstall the Skill, the developer immediately lose access to their name and email.

    * Account linking is used to get your email address and check if your email address has been involved in internet hacks.
 This uses data from Have I Been Pwned.
 This information is not sold or traded.

+# Questions

+Should you have any questions about our policies or skill, please reach out to use via GitHub messages or our contact information on GitHub.